 These and other preclinical data have been published in ANTICANCER RESEARCH, a peer-reviewed International Journal of Cancer Research and Treatment.
 The manuscript entitled “Adva-27a, a Novel Podophyllotoxin Derivative Found to Be Effective Against Multidrug Resistant Human Cancer Cells” appeared in print in the October 2012 issue of the journal [ANTICANCER RESEARCH 32: 4423-4432 (2012)].
 The following is a link to a copy of the full manuscript as it appeared in the journal (PDF).

 Adva-27a Clinical Trials Plans

-Adva-27a’s initial indication for Phase I clinical trials will be pancreatic cancer and multidrug resistant breast cancer for which there are currently little or no treatment options available.
-In June 2011, we concluded an agreement with McGill University’s Jewish General Hospital in Montreal, Canada to conduct Phase I clinical trials for these two indications.
+Adva-27a’s initial indication for Phase I clinical trials will be pancreatic cancer.
+We are planning to conduct our clinical trials at McGill University’s Jewish General Hospital in Montreal, Canada.
 All aspects of the planned clinical trials in Canada will employ FDA standards at all levels.
-We estimate that it will take approximately 18 months to complete Phase I clinical trials.
+We estimate that it will take approximately 18 to 24 months from start to finish.
 Following successful completion of Phase I clinical trials, it is likely that we will be required to make Adva-27a available to patients under the “compassionate-use” guidelines.

 US Patent Number 8,236,935 covering Adva-27a was issued on August 7, 2012.
 Sunshine Biopharma is direct owner of this as well as all right, title and interest in and to all worldwide patents covering Adva-27a, including all issued and pending patents under PCT/FR2007/000697 and PCT/CA2014/000029.
 Sunshine Biopharma has not granted any licenses or rights to any entity under these patents.